 You must complete all program requirements within seven years after beginning your course work.
 Students unable to complete the degree requirements within the allotted time may petition for an extension from the program director

 Is a thesis or project required?

-Yes.
-An M.Ed. student may choose from either a thesis or applied research project.
-Students will work with their advisor and the M.Ed. faculty to guide them through the process.
+M.Ed. students may choose from either a thesis or applied research project.
+Students will work with their faculty advisor to guide them through the process.